PsCustomObject/Remove-Old-Files/README.md

 ### Logging

-Script integrates a full [logging function(https://github.com/PsCustomObject/New-LogEntry) to make troubleshooting easier in case of issues, all log messages have been already configured[^1 All messages can be customized and additional ones can be defined.] the only required step is setting the correct path where log will be written via the ***$logPath*** variable
+Script integrates a full [logging function](https://github.com/PsCustomObject/New-LogEntry) to make troubleshooting easier in case of issues, all log messages have been already configure <sup>1</sup> the only required step is setting the correct path where log will be written via the ***$logPath*** variable

 ```powershell
 [string]$logPath = '\\MyServer\ScriptLog\Remove-OldFiles\'